 #11 - Pet Photography

 If your perfect subject is a furry friend, then pet photography might be for you.
 This is a growing sector and is very similar in working conditions and type of styles to portraiture; only your subjects may require treats when they are good.
 If you love animals, then there is no better job as a photographer.
-Pet photography involves a fun mix of studio sessions and outdoor, on-location shoots.
-With connections to your local pet daycare facilities and dog show circuits, you can build your business fairly quickly.
+By establishing connections with local pet daycare facilities and dog show circuits, you can swiftly develop your pet photography business, which encompasses a delightful blend of studio sessions, outdoor shoots, and, for those seeking expert advice, here are some valuable tips for shooting studio portraits.
 A great way to start out is to volunteer your time to your local pound, taking pictures of the animals and helping them find their forever homes.

 #12 - Sports Photography